Topological Fukaya category and mirror symmetry for punctured surfaces: The topological Fukaya category

 Let $\Sigma$ be a Riemann surface with boundary and let $X \subset \Sigma$ be a spanning ribbon graph.
 The implementation of Kontsevich's ideas due to Dyckerhoff and Kapranov \cite{DK} (see also \cite{N} and \cite{STZ}) gives ways to compute a model for the Fukaya category of $\Sigma$ from the combinatorics of $X$.
-We will refer to is as the topological (co)Fukaya category of $X$ or sometimes as the topological (co)Fukaya category of the pair $(\Sigma, X)$.
-The next definition gives the construction of the topological (co)Fukaya category, see Definition 4.1.1 of \cite{DK}.
+We will refer to it as the topological (compact) Fukaya category of $X$ or sometimes as the topological (compact) Fukaya category of the pair $(\Sigma, X)$.
+The next definition gives the construction of the topological (compact) Fukaya category, see Definition 4.1.1 of \cite{DK}.

 \begin{definition} Let $(\Sigma, X)$ be a punctured Riemann surface. \begin{itemize}

 \item The \emph{topological Fukaya category of $X$} is given by